kaleturgay/B4/README.md

 # B4
 Build your own Black Bone Black.

+1. Build your own u-boot
+2. Build your own kernel
+3. Build your own busybox

 **1. Build your own u-boot.**

 1.1  Get the latest toolchain for cross-compiling.